Individual Courses Available

 3) Students are assigned a faculty member to give personalized feedback through written, internet, or phone contact.

-4) Student support includes an online reference library, and direct contact with administration representatives for technical assistance with problems relating to enrollment or administrative issues.
+4) Student support includes an reference materials accompanying the courses, and direct contact with administration representatives for technical assistance with problems relating to enrollment or administrative issues.

 How our courses work

 Each course is divided into lessons, with exams or projects required to complete the lesson.
-Tuition is not all paid up front, but in periodic payments as the lessons are completed.
-This way, if the student decides not to complete the course part way through, they do not lose their entire tuition.
 The student is allowed a specified time to complete each course, requiring approximately three hours of study and/or project work each week.
 As each course is completed a Certificate for Continuing Education is awarded.

 Continuing Education Credits